Evidence for Many-Body States in NiPS$_3$ Revealed by Angle-Resolved Photoelectron Spectroscopy: Cluster approach

 Altogether, we observe that, depending on the energy scale, the ARPES spectrum can be better described either by the cluster approach \emph{or} by the DFT+$U$ calculations.
 Specifically, when correlations are strong, \emph{i.e.}, for low-energy states involving the \textit{e}$_g$ electrons, the cluster approach appears to be more appropriate.
 This is because correlations dominate in this regime (see above), and the electrons are nearly localized on a single cluster.

-By contrast, when correlations are relatively weak compared to the kinetic energy, a ``band'' description, namely the DFT+$U$ approach, seems adequate.
+By contrast, when correlations are relatively weak compared to the kinetic energy, a single-particle band-type description, namely the DFT+$U$ approach, seems adequate.
 This is the case for the bands with predominantly t$_{\rm 2g}$, sulfur or phosphorus character.

 As already mentioned, limiting (or intermediate) case is provided by states with nickel \textit{t}$_{2g}$ character ($|E_3 \rangle$ in the cluster calculations).
 We find that their onset energy in ARPES is correctly reproduced by the cluster calculations, whereas their dispersion is well captured by DFT+$U$.
 We suggest that this behavior arises because these quantum many-body states are already quite mobile in reality, and that their interaction can, apparently, be described at the mean-field level.
 Naturally, more thorough and likely very demanding checks—such as exact diagonalisation of an effective system containing several nickel sites—would be required to verify this hypothesis.